shivlloyd/Learning_python/01_basics/Notes/08_list_in_python.md

 ['Black', 'green', 'Masala', 'Herbal']
 ```

-Here's your explanation corrected and formatted in markdown:

 We can assign a new element to a specific list index.
 However, if we want to change multiple items at a specific index range, we can do something like this:

 ```python